 The Suez tonnages are mentioned in the Suez Canal Tonnage Certificate and it is used by the Suez Canal Authority.
 The Panama Canal tonnage which is popular as Panama Canal/Universal Measurement System (PC/UMS) is based on net tonnage, modified for Panama Canal purposes and can be found in the relevant Panama Canal certificate.

 Finally, the British GT/NT is the initial measurement system used, known also as GRT and NRT, before it was replaced by the International convention 1969.
-Today, in chartering and operations, these figures are mainly used in order to estimate the port/canal expenses of the ship, while they are also used for determining manning, safety, and other requirements.
+Today, in chartering and operations, these figures are mainly used to estimate the port/canal expenses of the ship, while they are also used for determining manning, safety, and other requirements.

 Length overall, which is usually abbreviated as LOA is the maximum length of the vessel from the outer point of the bow to the outer point of the stern, as measured parallel to the waterline.
-It is used in order to see any port/canal restrictions related with the length of the vessel or sometimes to calculate berth expenses at ports.
+It is used to see any port/canal restrictions related with the length of the vessel or sometimes to calculate berth expenses at ports.

 This information can be found in the vessel’s Registry Certificate and the General Arrangement Plan.